-The erection of temporary demountable structures at entertainment events falls within the definition of “construction work” in the Construction (Design and Management) Regulations 2007 (CDM).
-However, HSE policy is that the CDM Regulations do not need to be applied for temporary structures used in the entertainment industry.
+The erection of temporary demountable structures at entertainment events falls within the definition of “construction work” in the Construction (Design and Management) Regulations 2015 (CDM).

 In addition to health and safety law, some events may also require licences from local authorities.
 Advice on licensing may be obtained from local councils.

 It must also be remembered that the common law duty of care established through case law will also apply to events.
 The landmark case of Donoghue v Stevenson 1932 established the “neighbour” principle, whereby a duty of care is owed to all those who could “reasonably foreseeably” be affected by someone’s activities, eg at an event.
 The practical outcome of this and subsequent cases is that those injured or harmed at an event may be able to seek compensation in the civil courts.